5. Tiny Machines (1,075)

 By using a limited set of subcomponents and mixing and matching them liberally.

-Only 20 different amino acids--the subcomponents of proteins--are needed to build every protein in the human body.
-These 20 amino acids are all chemically different from each other, but also similar in that they all capable of attaching to each other in linear fashion.
+Only 20 standard amino acids--the only subcomponents of proteins--are needed to build every protein in the human body.
+These 20 amino acids are chemically different from each other, but also similar in that they're all capable of attaching to each other in linear fashion.

 On average, a human protein might be composed of 300-400 amino acids all lined up and connected.
 But they can range from 50 to thousands of amino acids long.